Glebsin/daily-challenge-widget/README.md

 98% github copilot + 1% chatgpt + 1% me

-This widget is designed only for tracking the full streak of the daily challenge, so if you don't have a full streak but want to track your daily challenge completion this widget is not for you
+This widget is designed for tracking streak of the daily challenge

 **HOW TO USE:**